johngreercodes/parks-party/README.md

 - This JSON file of US states that I modified but didn't have to build :) https://gist.github.com/mshafrir/2646763

 to do list
+- [] redesign so the list of buttons isn't so overwhelming
 - [x] wire state buttons to fire new API call to the page
 - [x] add all 50 states to states.json
 - [x] investigate "each child in list should have a unique 'key' prop" console error